xiaoniuniu89/qinhang/knowledge/schedule.md

 - **Flexible scheduling** based on travel route
 - Time slots depend on location and proximity to other students
 - Coordinated to minimize travel time between lessons
+- Most common and preferred format

 ### Eden School of Music, Edenderry
+- CC teaches at the school
 - Lessons scheduled according to school availability
 - Fixed time slots at the school location